doorgan/sourceror/README.md

-Having the AST and comments as separate entities allows Elixir to expose the code formatting utilities without making any changes to it's AST, but also delegates the task of figuring out what's the most appropiate way to work with them to us.
+Having the AST and comments as separate entities allows Elixir to expose the code formatting utilities without making any changes to it's AST, but also delegates the task of figuring out what's the most appropriate way to work with them to us.

 Sourceror's take is to use the node metadata to store the comments.
 This allows